Failure of Transmission Line Insulators

 What Constitutes Failure?

-Fig. 1: These insulators were removed from service because changes in appearance made engineers concerned about possible damage.
-Yet they had not failed either electrically or mechanically.
-Is this an incidence of failure?
+Fig. 1: This insulator was removed from service by a Moroccan utility because changes in its appearance made engineers concerned about possible damage.
+Yet, it had not failed either electrically or mechanically.
+So, is this really an incidence of failure?

-Moreover, different insulator types fail in different ways.
-The failure modes of toughened glass or porcelain insulators are quite different from the failure modes of composite insulators and this may have consequences on continuity of service.
-Because of this it is difficult to compare failure rates of different types of insulators.
+Different insulator types fail in different ways.
+The failure modes of toughened glass or porcelain insulators are quite different from the failure modes of composite insulators, and this may have consequences on continuity of service.
+Because of this, it can be difficult to compare failure rates of different types of insulators.

 Causes & Modes of Insulator Failure

-Many factors can bring about the failure of an insulator.
-For example, the insulator can contain a tiny manufacturing defect which over time will grow and lead to failure.
-That defect can be located within the dielectric part of the insulator, the metal fittings or in the materials used to bond the dielectric and metal end fitting.
+Many factors can bring about failure of an insulator.
+For example, the insulator can contain a tiny manufacturing defect, which over time will grow and lead to failure.
+That defect can be located within the dielectric part of the insulator, the metal fittings or in the materials used to keep the dielectric part and the metal fitting together.
+The failure of an insulator could also be caused by service conditions.
+For example, an insulator can separate when abnormally high ice accretion or heavy wind conditions cause the mechanical load applied to exceed the unit’s rated value.

-Failure of an insulator could also be caused by unusually severe service conditions.
-For example, an insulator can separate when abnormally high ice accretion or heavy wind conditions cause the mechanical load applied to exceed its rated value.
 Similarly, extreme pollution levels can cause degradation of the dielectric or corrode the metal fittings, thereby preventing the insulator from fulfilling its electrical or mechanical functions.
-A flashover leading to a power arc of extended duration can also bring about failure of the dielectric or of the metal fittings.
-Finally, acts of vandalism can also cause insulator failure.
+A flashover leading to a power arc of extended duration can also bring about the failure of the dielectric or the failure of the metal fittings.
+Finally, various acts of vandalism can also cause insulator failure.

-While the insulators in Fig. 5 failed electrically, they still fulfill their mechanical duty.
-The insulator in Fig. 7 first suffered an electrical degradation which subsequently led to mechanical failure.
+While the insulators in Fig. 4 failed electrically, they still fulfilled their mechanical duty.
+It is probable that the insulator in Fig. 5 first suffered an electrical degradation that subsequently led to mechanical failure.

 Advertisement